Nick2116/ESP32C3BTN/README.md

 I had made this because I wanted to be able to turn on my server without actually being there to press a button.
-Bought a chinese ESP3C3 super mini and flashed it with LOLIN C3 MINI Micropython Firmware, it works most of the time
+Bought a chinese ESP32C3 super mini and flashed it with LOLIN C3 MINI Micropython Firmware, it works most of the time.

 Schematic
 =============

 It is advised to use a larger diode (instead of the signal diode speced).
-You dont need to use the same LED as in the image.
+You dont need to use the same LED shown in the schematic.
 If you use a Red or Green LED, lower R1 to 500 ohms.

-Any NPN BJT should be fine, I used a BC547, but if you have a transistor with less Hfe, lower R2 to fit, as a precaution.
+Any NPN BJT should be fine, I used a BC547, but if you use a transistor with less Hfe, lower R2 to fit, as a precaution.

 C1 was chosen to help with the stability of the 3v3 line on the ESP32 (you do not need to spec it as large, it was just what I used), as it has a known issue of "browning out" because the linear regulator and onboard filtering cant make up for the surge needed to connect to WiFI.